 where we can think of $C_0$ and $C_1$ as having absorbed the spin-dependence for the particular scattering process under comparison.
 (Note that $C_1$ would include contributions both from the contact term and long-range pion-exchange.)

-The eigenvalues in this model are $\lambda_1=C_0+C_1$ and $\lambda_0=C_0-3C_1$, from which we obtain the matrix elements in Table~\ref{tab:me}.
+The eigenvalues in this model are $\lambda_1=C_0+C_1$ and $\lambda_0=C_0-3C_1$, from which we obtain the matrix elements in Table~\ref{tab:me}. {Again, the results apply in the limit that the interactions are perturbative.}

 Note that the results obtained in this way are equivalent, algebraically, to the more general results derived in the previous section.
 In both cases the matrix elements are parametrised in terms of two parameters -- either $\lambda_1$ and $\lambda_0$, or $C_1$ and $C_0$ -- and the underlying algebra of the matrix elements is identical.
 In this sense the EFT approach is less predictive than the others.

 Nevertheless the chosen parametrisation in terms of $C_1$ and $C_0$ may still be useful.
 The usual EFT philosophy is that the short-distance physics cannot be derived from the underlying theory, and is instead parametrised by means of contact terms which are fit to data.
 An alternative approach is to model the short-distance physics, as with the long-range physics, in terms of meson exchange.
-In this set-up, the terms $C_1$ and $C_0$ would respectively be associated with the exchange of isovector mesons ($\pi$, $\rho$, etc.) and isoscalar mesons ($\sigma$, $\eta$, $\omega$, etc.)
+In this set-up, the terms $C_1$ and $C_0$ would, respectively, be associated with the exchange of isovector mesons ($\pi$, $\rho$, etc.) and isoscalar mesons ($\sigma$, $\eta$, $\omega$, etc.)

 Finally we note that the $Q$ operator corresponding to QE scenario discussed previously is equivalent to the operator $T$ with $C_0 = C_1 = 1/2$.